Lester Koga from Barebottle Brewing Company sat with us and shared the brewery’s history.

 Barebottle Brewing Company Bernal Heights

 We’ll mash the crushed grains with hot water on brew day.
 We’re essentially making a malted tea at this point.
-The ‘wort’ (water mixed with grains) is incredibly sweet and is the food for the yeast to consume and convert into alcohol.
+The ‘wort’ (water mixed with grains) is highly sweet and provides food for the yeast to consume and convert into alcohol.
 First, we’ll boil the wort to kill off microorganisms and caramelize the sugars.
 Next, we’ll add a portion of the hops and then quickly chill the liquid to a temperature comfortable for the yeast (typically 65 degrees).
-The wort will ferment in the aptly named fermenters for about 21 days, finishing converting into beer.
+The wort will ferment in the aptly named fermenters for approximately 21 days, completing the conversion into beer.
 During this phase, we’ll also add hundreds of pounds of hops to add intense flavors and aromas.

 What inspired you to start a brewery, and what do you enjoy most about running the business?

-Part of the American dream is to align your job with what you love to do.
+Part of the American dream is to align your job with what you love.
 In our case, we’re fortunate to do exactly that.
-Most everyone you talk to loves beer, and we love talking about it.
-It’s great to make a product with your hands and directly see people enjoy it – there’s probably no greater satisfaction than that.
+Almost everyone you talk to loves beer, and we love talking about it.
+It’s great to create a product with your own hands and see people enjoy it – there’s probably no greater satisfaction than that.

 Barebottle Brewing Company Bernal Heights SF